Helperbird/website/src/pages/features/privacy.md

 url: features/privacy/
 ---

-Helperbird will never sell, store, or use any user data.
-We do not store data or any other user-related content.

-## About This Feature
+## What Is This Feature?

-Helperbird is committed to protecting your privacy.
-We do not sell, store, or use any user data.
+Helperbird is built to respect your privacy.
+We never sell, store, or use your data, and there are no third-party plugins, partnerships, or tracking involved.
+Your information remains private and secure, giving you a safe and worry-free browsing experience.
-Your information is safe with us, and we ensure that it is never misused.

-## Benefits
+---

+## What Are the Benefits?

-- Your data is never sold, stored, or misused.
+- **No Data Collection:** Your information is never sold, stored, shared, or tracked.
+- **No Third-Party Plugins or Partnerships:** We don’t use external plugins or partnerships that could compromise your privacy.
-- We prioritize your privacy and keep your information safe.
+- **Privacy First:** We prioritize keeping your data safe and secure.
-- No advertisements or third-party software that can lead to malware.
+- **Ad-Free Experience:** No advertisements or third-party software that could introduce malware.
-- Compliance with COPPA and FERPA laws for added security.
+- **School Safe:** Fully compliant with COPPA and FERPA, making it safe for school use.
+- **Peace of Mind:** Browse confidently, knowing your data is not being tracked or misused.

+---

+## Who Is It For?

-- Safe to use on school computers with a parental technology waiver.
+- **Students and Schools:** Perfect for use on school computers with parental technology waivers.
+- **Privacy-Conscious Users:** Ideal for anyone who values data protection.
+- **Professionals:** Ensure your sensitive information stays private while working online.
+- **Everyday Browsers:** Safe and secure for all users who want a worry-free experience.

+---

 ## How It Helps

-Many online services sell, store, or track user data for revenue.
-Helperbird believes in protecting your privacy.
-By not tracking, storing, or sharing your data, we help you stay confident and secure online.
+Many online services track, store, or sell user data for profit.
+Helperbird takes a different approach:
+- We don’t track, store, or share your information.
+- No third-party plugins or partnerships are used that could compromise your privacy.
+- Your browsing experience is completely private and secure, allowing you to focus on what matters most without worry.